sparkflows/sparkflows-docs/docs/user-guide/machine-learning/index.rst

     :doc:`/user-guide/machine-learning/sparkml/index`

-    Provides Apache Spark based different processors.
+    Provides Apache Spark processors to enable supervised and unsupervised use cases.

     ---

     :doc:`/user-guide/machine-learning/h2o/index`

-    Provides H2O processors like H2ODRF, H2OKMeans, H2OGBM, H2OGLRM, H2OGLM, H2OXGBoost.
+    Provides H2O processors to enable AutoML, supervised and unsupervised use cases.

     ---

     :doc:`/user-guide/machine-learning/sklearn/index`

-    Provides Scikit Learn based Classification and Regression Processors.
+    Provides Scikit learn processors to enable supervised and unsupervised use cases.

     ---

     :doc:`/user-guide/machine-learning/feature-selection`

-    Feature Selection using Correlation or Feature Importance.
+    Provides the capability for feature selection using statistical approach like Correlation as well as machine learning approach of Feature Importance.

     ---

     :doc:`/user-guide/machine-learning/model-persistence/index`

-    Save model to files and load them later in order to make predictions.
+    Provides the capability to persist models to disk or cloud storage and load them later for inference.

     ---

     :doc:`/user-guide/machine-learning/model-serving/index`

-    Models can be saved to HDFS ,S3, ADLS or Local file system.
+    Provides the capability to serve models for batch as well as online inference.

     ---

     :doc:`/user-guide/machine-learning/mlflow`

-    Integrates deeply with Apache MLflow and can be configured to output the models to MLflow.
+    Provides deep integration with Apache MLflow to persist, track  and serve models.